Cybersecurity in the Messaging Industry and Our Strategic Response to Emerging Threats

 Cybersecurity has been a critical part of GatewayAPI from day one and is also interwoven with our daily operations.
 In light of the rapidly evolving threat landscape, we are continuously dedicating more resources to the area and introducing new security measures, which you can read more about below.

 This blog post is the first in a series on the topic of security, where we look at the subject from different angles with focus on the messaging industry.
-In this post, we will not discuss GDPR and our ISAE 3000 certification, which you can read more about here.
+In this post, we will NOT discuss GDPR and our ISAE 3000 certification, which you can read more about here instead.

 Security framework based on ISO standards